tracertokenn/panthera/other-pages/downloads.md

 # Panthera | Downloads

 Here is where I provide download links to my CRX archived files.
+You have arrived while this page is incomplete.
+I reccomend using the [**IA**](https://archive.org/download/crx-archives){rel="noopener noreferrer"} until this page is completed.

 [**adnauseam-manifest-v2.crx**](https://tracertokenn.github.io/crx-archives/crx-archives/adnauseam-manifest-v2.crx){:target="_blank"}